'The Tiger effect?’ New crash details fuel questions about special treatment for Woods

 “We are a town of celebrities,” Levenson said.
 “Some of them might be athletes, some of them might be Hollywood.
 You can go back decades and find cases where celebrities were treated differently by the police.
 This is nothing new.”

 The reports released Wednesday provided far more details concerning Woods’s accident than the accounts previously given by the sheriff and his deputies.
-Deputy Carlos Gonzalez told reporters that after the accident that Woods was “calm and lucid.”
-But in his own report, Deputy Kyle Sullivan, who interviewed Woods in a hospital trauma bay, said the golfer did not remember being involved in a traffic collision and “thought he was currently in the state of Florida.”
+Deputy Carlos Gonzalez told reporters that after the accident Woods was “calm and lucid.”
+But in his own report, Deputy Kyle Sullivan, who interviewed Woods in a hospital trauma bay, said the golfer did not remember being involved in a traffic accident and “thought he was currently in the state of Florida.”
 A Los Angeles Fire Department captain on the scene also described Woods as “somewhat combative,” but said his demeanor was consistent with his traumatic injury.

-In another report, Gonzalez said that he found the pill bottle in the front pocket of a backpack “resting in the brush” next to Woods's crashed car.
+In another report, Gonzalez said he found the pill bottle in the front pocket of a backpack “resting in the brush” next to Woods’s crashed car.
 “The container had no label and there was no indication as to what, if anything, had been inside,” the report read.

 The Washington Post consulted with three attorneys who specialize in traffic cases and reviewed the full reports.
-Hart Levin, a Los Angeles lawyer who mostly handles DUI cases, said that the investigation of Woods's accident was “highly irregular” in the lack of effort made to test his blood.
+Hart Levin, a Los Angeles lawyer who mostly handles DUI cases, said the investigation of Woods’s accident was “highly irregular” in the lack of effort made to test his blood.

 Levin said that in his experience, a pill bottle on the scene is considered a “dead giveaway” to police: “Even if there was nothing to it, it’s probable cause.”